List of exercises

 This is a great exercise which is very close to real life.

-Select one example that is close to your recent visualization project or simply interests you.
+Select one example that is close to your current/recent visualization project or simply interests you.

-First try to reproduce this example in the Jupyter Notebook.
+First try to reproduce this example, as-is, in the Jupyter Notebook.

 Then try to print out the data that is used in this example just before the call of the plotting function to learn about its structure.
-Is it a pandas dataframe?
-Is it a NumPy array?
-Is it a dictionary?
-A list? a list of lists?
+Consider writing the data to file before changing it.

 Then try to modify the data a bit.